kimchi-project/kimchi/docs/API.md

 * **GET**: Retrieve configuration information
     * version: The version of the kimchi service
+    * with_spice_web_client: True is buit with spice web client support
 * **POST**: *See Configuration Actions*

 **Actions (POST):**